mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 groundLayer.putTileAtWorldXY(2, 200, 50);
 ```

 The tilemap layer (and tilemap) methods that get or manipulate tiles often come in pairs.
-One method - like [`putTileAt`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html#putTileAt__anchor) - will operate on tile grid units, e.g. (0, 2) would correspond to the first column and third row.
-Another method - like [`putTileAtWorldXY`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html#putTileAtWorldXY__anchor) - will operate in world pixel units, making it easier to do things like find which tile is under the mouse.
+One method - like [`putTileAt`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html#putTileAt__anchor) - will operate on tile grid units, e.g. (0, 2) would correspond to the first column and third row of the layer.
+The other method - like [`putTileAtWorldXY`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html#putTileAtWorldXY__anchor) - will operate in world pixel units, making it easier to do things like find which tile is under the mouse.
 There are also methods for converting from tile grid units to world pixel coordinates and vice versa: [`worldToTileXY`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html#worldToTileXY__anchor), [`tileToWorldXY`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.DynamicTilemapLayer.html#tileToWorldXY__anchor).

 Putting these methods together with Phaser input, we can draw tiles in a layer with the mouse: